Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Model Complexity Guarantees

 \section{Model Complexity Guarantees}

-\newstuff{In this section, we theoretically analyze the problem of estimating a decision forest model $(F,\lambdab)$ from data corresponding to a set of $M$ historical assortments.
-While Theorem~\ref{thm:universal_choice_model} implies that a forest of balanced trees of depth $N+1$ is sufficient to fit any data set, this choice may not be attractive when $N$ is large, as the trees will be extremely deep and contain an exponentially large number of leaves.
+In this section, we theoretically analyze the problem of estimating a decision forest model $(F,\lambdab)$ from data corresponding to a set of $M$ historical assortments.
+While Theorem \ref{thm:universal_choice_model} implies that a forest of trees of depth at most $N+1$ is sufficient to fit any data set, this choice may not be attractive when $N$ is large, as the trees will be extremely deep and contain an exponentially large number of leaves.
 In this section, we ask the question of whether it is possible to fit the data using a ``simple'' decision forest model.
 In Section~\ref{subsec:simple_trees_motivation}, we define the estimation problem precisely and provide further motivation for considering simple decision forest models.
-We then show how the number of assortments relates to the depth of the trees in the forest (Section~\ref{subsec:simple_trees_depth}), the number of leaves in the trees comprising the forest (Section~\ref{subsec:simple_trees_leaves}) and the number of trees in the forest (Section~\ref{subsec:simple_trees_support}).}
+We then show how the number of assortments relates to the depth of the trees, number of leaves of the trees, and number of trees in the forest.